open/close all folders

 - To go to the church covertly, Saber wears a giant yellow raincoat to blend in.
 Because a mustard raincoat twice her size is inconspicuous.

 - During Fate, Taiga is slow to accept Saber's living in the Emiya household as (she thinks) a Pretty Freeloader who's out for Shirou, and so challenges her to a sword duel.
-While Taiga is a world-class kendo champion, Saber in her lifetime (if her class title is any indication) literally lived and died by the sword, and is good enough to disarm Taiga almost instantly.
-Taiga degenerates into sobs and "SOME STRANGER TOOK SHIROU AWAY...!"
+While Taiga is a fifth-dan kendo champion, Saber in her lifetime literally lived and died by the sword, and is good enough to disarm Taiga almost instantly.
+Taiga degenerates into sobs and cries of "SOME STRANGER TOOK SHIROU AWAY...!"

 - Try telling Saber that you're fasting.
 Her reaction is brilliant.
 She resumes sparring with Shirou, this time fully armored, and beats the hell out of him.
-You even get a fake Tiger Dojo.
+You even get a fake Tiger Dojo!Shirou: [timidly] …Saber, you're actually really mad, right?

 - Saber's reaction to Shirou wanting to take her out on a date is side-splittingly hilarious.

 - Rin's impression of Merlin during her discussion with Shirou about the King Arthur legend.
-She mimics the voice of an old man hilariously.
+She mimics the voice of an old man hilariously in the Updated Re-release.

 - Tiger Dojo 11, reached by choosing not to stand up, thereby knowingly and obviously accepting defeat at the hands of Gilgamesh.